Volume 28, Issue 2 And 3 (3-2024) IBJ 2024, 28(2 And 3): 132-139 | Back to browse issues page

 Abstract:

-Methods: Exosomes were isolated through ultracentrifugation, precipitation kit, and size exclusion column chromatography, and then characterized by DLS and TEM, followed by extracting total RNA.
+Methods: Exosomes were isolated through ultracentrifugation, precipitation kit, and size exclusion column chromatography, and then characterized by dynamic light scattering and transmission electron microscopy, followed by extracting total RNA.
 The quality and quantity of the extracted RNAs were assessed by a NanoDrop and 2.5% agarose gel electrophoresis.

 Results: Extracted exosomes displayed a similar range of size and morphology.
-We found that PEG-precipitation method resulted in a higher RNA yield with a 260/280 ratio of 1.9.
+We found that polyethylene glycol-precipitation method resulted in a higher RNA yield with a 260/280 ratio of 1.9.
 The obtained exoRNA appeared as a smear in the agarose gel, indicative of small exoRNAs.

 Conclusion: We provide researchers a suitable approach to isolate exosomes based on yield and purity of exoRNA.